dojoengine/book/src/cairo/hello-dojo.md

 torii
 ```

-Executing the above activates a local Torii server using SQLite as its database, which is exposed at `http://0.0.0.0:8080`.
-It will automatically index your world into tables, allowing you to query them using GraphQL.
-You should see terminal output similar to this:
+Running the command mentioned above starts a Torii server on your local machine.
+This server uses SQLite as its database and is accessible at http://0.0.0.0:8080.
+Torii will automatically organize your data into tables, making it easy for you to perform queries using GraphQL.
+When you run the command, you'll see terminal output that looks something like this:

 ```bash
 2023-09-28T02:06:37.423726Z  INFO torii::indexer: starting indexer